tttmmmyyyy/fixlang/BuiltinLibraries.md

 Get the last element of an array.
 Returns none if the array is empty.

 #### `get_size : Array a -> I64`
-Returns the length of an array.
+Gets the length of an array.

 #### `get_sub : I64 -> I64 -> Array a -> Array a`
 `arr.get_sub(s, e)` returns an array `[ arr.@(i) | i ∈ [s, e) ]`,